mring33621/scripting-for-nifi/README.md

 ```
 * As you can see, your script still has to bang against the NiFi Processor API.
 * Sensible data provenance is your script's responsibility!
-* The script's onTrigger() function must return a Map<String, FlowFile>, which maps flowfiles to the ScriptedProcessor's outputs, A and B.
+* The script's onTrigger() function must return a Map<String, FlowFile>, which maps FlowFiles to the ScriptedProcessor's outputs, A and B.
 * The final non-blank line must be 'this'
 * I have not yet investigated the use of 3rd party libraries in a script.
-* Again, please see the included Hello.groovy script for guidance
+* Again, please see the included Hello.groovy script for guidance.

+OTHER NOTES:
+* Sorry, my Groovy is very Java-flavored, and so is the example script.
+An experienced Groovyist can probably do much better.
+* I will probably add support for JavaScript, via [Nashorn](http://www.oracle.com/technetwork/articles/java/jf14-nashorn-2126515.html).

 LICENSE:
 [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0)